One Renaissance Square

-- Represent major petroleum marketer in litigation matters involving termination-related claims asserted by franchise dealers under the Petroleum Marketing Practices Act.
+- Represented major petroleum marketer in litigation matters involving termination-related claims asserted by franchise dealers under the Petroleum Marketing Practices Act.

 - Represented fast food franchisor in dispute with former franchisee that abandoned its subleased restaurant premises.
 Obtained order of eviction against franchisee-sublessee and full recovery past due franchise royalties and rent and our client’s attorneys’ fees.

-- Represented world’s largest guest lodging and real estate franchisor and its numerous subsidiaries (including Ramada, Days Inn, Super 8, Century 21, Coldwell Bank and ERA Realty) as southwest regional counsel in dozens of litigation matters arising from franchisee disputes, including enforcement of quality assurance and brand standards and termination-related disputes.
+- Represented world’s largest guest lodging and real estate franchisor and its numerous subsidiaries (including Ramada, Days Inn, Super 8, Century 21, Coldwell Bank and ERA Realty) as southwest regional counsel in numerous litigation matters, including the enforcement of quality assurance and brand standards and a variety of termination-related disputes.

-- Represent family-style, casual dining franchisor in cases involving ADA public access claims, FACTA claims, and franchisee disputes regarding the enforcement of quality assurance and brand standards, unpaid royalties and the violation of post-termination restrictive covenants.
+- Represented casual dining franchisor in cases involving ADA public access claims, FACTA claims, and franchisee disputes regarding the enforcement of quality assurance and brand standards and post-termination restrictive covenants.

 - Represented employment staffing franchisor in a complex “mini-class action” arbitration proceeding involving more than 20 franchisees asserting claims in excess of $7 million.